dougeby/IntuneDocs/intune/vpn-setting-configure-per-app.md

 ## Prerequisites for Per-App VPN

+> [!IMPORTANT]
+> Your VPN vendor may have other specific requirements for per-app VPN, such as specific hardware or licensing.
+Be sure to check with their documentation, and meet those prerequisites before setting up per-app VPN in Intune.

 To prove its identity, the VPN server presents the certificate that must be accepted without a prompt by the device.
 To ensure the automatic approval of the certificate, create a trusted certificate profile that contains the VPN server's root certificate issued by the Certificate Authority (CA).

 Export the certificate and add the CA.